Ragni Piene: Recognition

 and in 2012 she became a fellow of the American Mathematical Society and a member of the Academia Europaea.
-We is also one of the protagonists of the Women of mathematics exhibition.
+She is also one of the protagonists of the Women of mathematics exhibition.

 Service

 Since 2003 she has been a member of the executive committee of the International Mathematical Union, and was the chair of the Abel Committee from 2010–2011 to 2013–2014.